The 10 most common forms of employee misconduct

 Gemma O'Connor - Head of Service

-Running a business is a tough but rewarding job.
-And managing a team of employees can be one of the biggest challenges small business owners face.
+Running a business is rewarding, but tough.
+And managing a team of employees can be one of the biggest challenges that small business owners face.

-And without proper HR policies and procedures, employers risk allowing inappropriate behaviour escalate into more serious incidences of gross misconduct.
+Without proper HR policies and procedures or without understanding best practices and following legislation, employers risk allowing inappropriate behaviour to escalate into more serious incidents of gross misconduct.

-So, in this week’s post, we take a look at the most common misconduct issues that Irish employers have to manage…..
+So, let's look at some of the most common misconduct issues that employers in Ireland are usually faced with…

-Before we look at the top ten, many employers want to know the difference between misconduct and gross misconduct?
+Before we look at the top ten misconduct scenarios, it's important for employers to know the basics: what is the difference between misconduct and gross misconduct?

 How do I prevent misconduct?

-It’s also vital to have appropriate disciplinary policies and procedures in place that clearly set out how misconduct issues will be managed.
+It's also vital to have appropriate disciplinary policies and procedures in place, to clearly set out how misconduct issues will be managed.

-The policy will typically set out a step-by-step process to follow when dealing with cases of both minor and gross misconduct.
+These policies will typically detail a step-by-step process to follow when dealing with cases of both minor and gross misconduct.

-A good minimum standard for your disciplinary procedures is to apply the principles set out in the Code of Practice on Grievance and Disciplinary Procedures.
+A good minimum standard for your disciplinary procedures is to apply the principles within the Code of Practice on Grievance and Disciplinary Procedures.

 1. Frequent Absence or Lateness

-One of the biggest HR misconduct issues, staff who are missing work or frequently showing up late have both a negative impact on productivity and a negative effect on the morale of employees who show up on time.
+One of the biggest HR misconduct issues can be staff missing work or frequently showing up late.
+These scenarios can both a negative impact on productivity and on the morale of employees who do show up on time.

 2. Dishonesty

-Dishonesty can include lying to co-workers, managers, or engaging in any form of fraudulent activity.
-It’s important to fully investigate any allegations of dishonesty before taking any disciplinary action.
+Dishonesty can include lying to co-workers, managers, or engaging in any form of fraudulent activity, like theft, for example.
+It is important to fully investigate any allegations of dishonesty before taking any disciplinary action.

 3. Conflict of Interest

 Your staff should not engage in any activity that would prejudice their ability to serve your business.
-If an employee sets up a business that competes with your own for example, this is likely to be a fundamental breach of the employment contract.
+If an employee sets up a business that competes with your own, for example, this is likely to be a fundamental breach of the employment contract.
+You can also detail expectations further with restrictive covenants.

 4. Abuse of Company Equipment

 You should have a policy in place specifying the appropriate use of company property.
-If staff are found to be using company equipment for personal gain, you will likely need to take disciplinary action.
+If staff are found to be using company equipment for personal gain, you may choose to take disciplinary action.

 5. Harassment or Bullying

 Treating employees differently based on race, gender, age, religion, or any other personal characteristic found in the Employment Equality Acts is illegal.
-If you don’t take action to show you have taken all reasonable steps to prevent harassment, you could end up facing a costly discrimination claim.
+If you do not take action to show you've taken all reasonable steps to prevent harassment, even if you are not personally responsible for any incident that occurs, you could end up facing a costly discrimination claim.

 Likewise, you need a strong anti-bullying policy that is backed up by training to avoid being found vicariously liable for bullying that happens in your workplace.